 IMSA Sahlen’s Six Hours of the Glen start times, schedule, TV info

-Forecast: According to Wunderground.com, it’s expected to be XX degrees with % chance of rain at the green flag.
+FORECAST: According to Wunderground.com, it’s expected to be 80 degrees with a 15% chance of rain at the green flag.

 TV: 10:40 a.m.
 ET, Peacock, 2-5 p.m.
 ET, USA Network.
 Peacock, the NBC Sports App,and NBCSports.com will have streaming coverage of the event from flag to flag.
 Kevin Lee and James Hinchcliffe are the announcers with analysts Calvin Fish and Townsend Bell and pit reporters Dillon Welch, Hannah Newhouse and Brian Till.